2019–20 Crystal Palace F.C. season: September

 After the international break, Crystal Palace were back in action at the Tottenham Hotspur Stadium, losing 4–0, with goals from Son Heung-Min, Erik Lamela and a Patrick van Aanholt own goal.
 The first home game in September came against Wolverhampton Wanderers.
 Palace took the lead early in the second half thanks to a fortunate own goal from Leander Dendoncker, but could not hold on due to Diogo Jota’s last-gasp equaliser.
 The next game was also at Selhurst Park, a 2–0 win over Norwich City with goals from Andros Townsend and a Luka Milivojević penalty.

 October

 Palace started October strongly, where despite going 1–0 down to Sebastien Haller’s goal for West Ham United, a Luka Milivojević penalty levelled the game.
 Jordan Ayew then scored a late winner, initially ruled out for offside but given by VAR.
 After an international break, Palace were back at Selhurst Park against Manchester City where goals from Gabriel Jesus and David Silva downed the high-spirited Eagles.
 The next game was away to Arsenal, where despite going 2–0 down with goals from Sokratis and David Luiz after just 10 minutes, a stunning fightback ensued with a Luka Milivojević penalty and a header from Jordan Ayew levelled the game at 2–2.
-Sokratis Papasthopoulos then had a late winner disallowed by VAR due to a foul on Luka Milivojević.
+Sokratis then had a late winner disallowed by VAR due to a foul on Luka Milivojević.